-- Determination of the velocity constant, order of the reaction and (i) energy of activation for saponification of ethyl accrate by sodium hydroxide conductometrically. - (ii) Determination of solubility and solubility product of sparingly soluble salts (e.g., PbSO4, BaSO4) conductor etrically. - (iii) Determination of the strength of strong and weak acids in a given mixture conductometrically. - (iv) To study the effect of solvent on the conductance of AgNO3/ acetic acid and to determine the degree of dissociation and equilibrium constant in different solvents and in their mixtures (DMSO, DMR dioxane, acetone, water) and to test the validity of debye-Huckel-Onsager theory. - (v) Determination of the activity coefficient of zinc ions in the solution of 0.002 M zinc sulphate using Debye Huckel's limiting law.
+- (i) Determination of the velocity constant, order of the reaction and energy of activation for saponification of ethyl acetate by sodium hydroxide conductometrically. - (ii) Determination of solubility and solubility product of sparingly soluble salts (e.g., PbSO4, BaSO4) conductometrically. - (iii) Determination of the strength of strong and weak acids in a given mixture conductometrically. - (iv) To study the effect of solvent on the conductance of AgNO3 / acetic acid and to determine the degree of dissociation and equilibrium constant in different solvents and in their mixtures (DMSO, DMF, dioxane, acetone, water) and to test the validity of Debye-Huckel-Onsager theory.